 Tipping tour guides has become a must since tips probably account for half of their earnings.
-Being a tour guide means having to stay far from their family and friends for a long time and working no matter what the weather is.
+Being a tour guide means having to stay far from family and friends for a long time and working no matter the weather.
 Tour guides also play a big role in making a tour successful and they may become a good friend of yours during your journey.
-So if the adventure you experienced is truly awesome, you can let the guides know by giving them a tip of around USD 10.
+So if the adventure you experienced is truly awesome, you can let the guides know by giving them a tip of around 10 USD.

 Tipping Guide for Accommodations

 Vietnam is a developing economy, which means that the majority of the population is still living on an average wage.
 If you truly enjoy the service, a small tip will perfectly represent your gratuity for the service provided.
-VND 20,000 may be less than USD 1; not much for you but maybe a whole meal for the staff member that served you.
+20,000 VND may be less than 1 USD; not much for you but maybe a whole meal for the staff member that served you.